Navigation

 Like with any industry, record stores tend to come and go.
 Beloved vinyl emporiums may close, but over time, new shops will open up where entrepreneurial record collectors see a need while older chains expand as they refine their successful habits.

 Of course, every record shop is different and has its own particular audience in mind.
 Some shops specialize in high-quality, audiophile releases in particular genres, whereas other shops tend to focus on stocking newer and current releases.
-Figuring out which record shop carry the records you like can be a time-consuming task, so we’ve put together a list of 12 of the best record shops across metro Phoenix.
+Figuring out which record shop carries the records you like can be a time-consuming task, so we’ve put together a list of the best record shops across metro Phoenix.

 click to enlarge